XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-06-11-Backup-Strategies.md

 1. Stored on Synology
     - Immutable snapshots and retention policies scheduled for the LUN.
-2. Replicated Cloud backup
-3. Encrypted copy replicated to a friend's NAS where we swap space for backups.
+2. Afterwards- follows the Synology's backup plan, which replicates the data to multiple cloud targets.

 ### Unraid / File Servers